 Stephen and Tabitha provide scholarships for local high school students and contribute to many other local and national charities.

-Stephen is the 2003 recipient of The National Book Foundation Medal for Distinguished Contribution to American Letters.
+Stephen is the 2003 recipient of The National Book Foundation Medal for Distinguished Contribution to American Letters and the 2014 National Medal of Arts.

 Originally written by Tabitha King, updated by Marsha DeFilippo.